evandbrown/eb-oscon-2013/deploy-app-version.md

 4. Open your environment's URL when the status returns to Green

 ### Repeat
-Repeat the above processes to deploy the additional (e.g., v1.1.0, v1.2.0, etc) application versions.
+Repeat the above steps to upload and deploy the additional (e.g., v1.1.0, v1.2.0, etc) application versions.

 ## Congratulations!